luislorenzini/AIC_neuroimaging_tutorial/README.md

 # Introduction to Resting-state Functional MRI: A Short Pre-Processing Tutorial

-Raw resting-state functional MRI images are prone to a series of artifacts and variability sources.
+Raw resting-state functional MRI images are prone to several artifacts and variability sources.
 For this reason, before performing our statistical analysis, we need to apply a series of procedures that aim at removing the sources of signal that we are not interested in, to clean the ones we want to study.
-All these procedures together are called *pre-processing* .
+All these procedures together are called *pre-processing*.
 This document will guide you through the basic steps that are usually taken in the rs-fMRI pre-processing phase.

 ## Pre-processing Software
-To date, a large amount of pre-processing software are available and can be freely used to process fMRI data.
+To date, a large amount of pre-processing software are available and can be freely used.
 In this course, we will use FSL to perform pre-processing steps directly from the command line.

 ## Data

-In this tutorial we are going to use data from one subject of the OASIS study.
+In this tutorial we are going to use data from one participant of the OASIS study.
 Data can be found in the folder oasis/fMRI_tutorial_orig First, copy this folder to your own directory so that you can mess it up as much as you want!